 cloth for cleaning and let the refrigerator dry for some time.
 Once it’s dry,

 you have to carefully take out all the removable parts of the refrigerator like

 When packing the refrigerator, use moving blankets or furniture pads to wrap it up and don’t forget to secure it using ropes or moving straps.
 With the help of your movers or friends, carefully load the refrigerator onto the moving dolly and in a vertical position.
 While moving the dolly, keep an eye on the position of the refrigerator, as any slight movement or tilting might cause the compressor oil to leak.

-Tip: After you’ve settled in your new home, make a mental note of keeping the
+After you’ve settled in your new home, make a mental note of keeping the

 For packing your washing machine, dryer, and dishwasher, you first need to unplug these appliances, keeping in mind that they are clean and dry.
 For that, you’ll have to switch off your water supply, disconnect and turn off all the hoses of your appliances.
 As the cords, hoses, and wires can easily get damaged during the move, you have to pack them separately in a small moving box.
 Otherwise, you can keep them secure with the appliances themselves, just make sure you are careful while handling these small parts.

 Speaking of packing your washing machine, you’ll first have

 to take care of the drum so that it doesn’t get damaged during the move.
 One of